Description

 Why Specifiers Choose the LTX 140 mm Plug

-- Retrofit and new-build coverage in one length: 100 mm new-build, 80–100 mm retrofit (surface or immersed), and the same plug handles a typical mid-project specification change without re-ordering.
-Useful on phased housing-association programmes where elevations differ by build date.
+- Retrofit and new-build coverage in one length: 100 mm new-build, 80–100 mm retrofit surface or immersed, all on the same plug, which handles a mid-project specification change without re-ordering on phased housing-association programmes.

 Technical Specifications — LTX-10140 Data Sheet Highlights